She wore the most beautiful bra-thing...

 Nuala and Crystal moved to an apartment in Dublin.

-the place was a warren-like dump. plastic bins shoved into all the cabinets in the kitchen; tiny hallways crammed with detritus; chairs atop sofas piled into corners.
+a warren-like dump. plastic bins shoved into all the kitchen cabinets; tiny hallways crammed with detritus; chairs atop sofas piled into corners.

-They decided to go outside and see what the garden was like.
+They decided to go outside and see the garden.
 It was a vast estate destroyed by a natural disaster—like a flood, water related…

-the land sculpted into giant mounds of mud the size of hills. tree roots and other internal structures of the land had surged, or been forced, to the surface. cross-sections of the formations revealed their bones of roots and tree trunks and garbage. spared barren trees loomed on the edges of the disaster.
+the topography sculpted into giant mounds of mud. tree roots and other internal structures of the land had surged, been forced, to the surface. cross-sections of the formations revealed the bones of roots and tree trunks and garbage. spared barren trees loomed, lonesome, on the edges of the mess.

-Nuala said, ‘look what I found in the mud’, holding up a plastic bag with a strip of leather, bits of fabric and a gorgeous piece of silvery, raw linen.
+Nuala held up a plastic bag with a strip of leather, bits of fabric and a gorgeous piece of silvery, raw linen.

-Then Crystal noticed that Nuala wore the most beautiful bra-thing: one cross strap of chartreuse silk with a silk print bandeau edged in a clashing print. she thought, “ I wish I had that bra.”
+She wore the most beautiful bra-thing: one cross strap of chartreuse silk with a silk print bandeau edged in a clashing print.